MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 ## What is Language Configuration

 Visual Studio offers intelligent editing capabilities for various programming languages through language extensions.
-Language Configuration supplements the servers that use Language Server Protocol (LSP).
-This is achieved by providing declarative data that enables the Visual Studio editor to make formatting, colorization, and completion decisions instantaneously, without making an asynchronous query to the LSP server.
+Language Configuration supplements the servers that use Language Server Protocol (LSP) and provides declarative data that enables the Visual Studio editor to make formatting, colorization, and completion decisions instantaneously, without making an asynchronous query to the LSP server.
 Declarative language features are defined in configuration files.
 For instance, HTML, CSS, and typescript-basic extensions bundled with Visual Studio offer a subset of the following declarative language features:

 - Syntax highlighting
 - Snippet completion
 - Bracket matching
-- Bracket auto-closing
+- Bracket autoclosing
 - Comment toggling
-- Auto-indentation
+- Autoindentation
 - Folding (by markers)

 Visual Studio provides the capability for extensions to define a language configuration for any programming language.
 The language configuration file controls fundamental editing features such as comment toggling, bracket matching and surrounding, and collapsing sections of code (region folding).